nomemory/andreinc-site/_posts/2025-03-17-the-trickonometry-of-math-olympiad-inequalities.md

 Inequalities are among the most "fascinating" and versatile topics in [competitive mathematics](https://en.wikipedia.org/wiki/List_of_mathematics_competitions) because they challenge solvers to think creatively and intuitively.
 If you look at the [IMO problem sets](https://artofproblemsolving.com/wiki/index.php/IMO_Problems_and_Solutions), you will find that inequality problems are almost always present, year after year.

 Approaching an "inequality" problem requires more than just sheer "mathematical force" (although using techniques from Real Analysis can help); you need to take a step back and come up with clever manipulations, substitutions, and (sometimes) novel ideas.
-In essence, inequality problems blend "beauty" with "intellectual challenge", and they are embodying so well the spirit of "competitive mathematics".
+In essence, inequality problems blend "beauty" with "intellectual challenge", and they embody so well the spirit of "competitive mathematics".

 I am a bad salesperson when it comes to selling mathematics, but the main idea is inequality problems are cool.